-The ongoing outbreak of the coronavirus (COVID-19) may affect our business and operations.
-Since the outbreak of the pandemic in early 2020, management has been closely evaluating the potential impact on the Company's business and has been taking measures to mitigate its effects.
+Since the outbreak of the COVID-19 pandemic in early 2020 management has been closely evaluating the potential impact on the Company's business and has been taking measures to mitigate its effects.
 As the Company has an elaborate international supply chain, focus has been placed on staff safety and business continuity.
 However, as the pandemic continues and as official governmental guidelines evolve, the extent of disruption cannot be fully anticipated and its full impact on the business and its financial condition is uncertain.